Aims and Ethos

 Our school is committed to developing lively, enquiring minds and promoting outstanding standards of achievement for all in a happy, safe and caring environment, based upon Christian values, which encourages all to show respect, acceptance and understanding of others.
 Staff, parents and governors will strive to support and encourage the distinctiveness of our church school.

-Our Christian values, including Respect, Compassion, Creativity, Truthfulness, Courage and Perseverance underpin our daily school life and are based on traditional British values and values for life.
+Our Christian values underpin our daily school life and are based on traditional British values and values for life.

-This half term we are exploring the Christian Values of 'Respect and Reverence' in our Collective Worships and our reflection areas in the classrooms.
-The children are developing their understanding of this Christian value, thinking of Bible stories linked to the theme.
-As parents and teachers, our examples of respect for each other are critical for our children because they watch not only the media but they are also watching us!
+We exploring the Christian Values in our Collective Worships and our reflection areas in the classrooms.
+The children develop their understanding of a different Christian value every half term, thinking of Bible stories linked to the theme.
+As parents and teachers, our example is critical for our children because they watch not only the media but they are also watching us!

 The local Benefice News Click Here

 In England and Wales Parents have the statutory right under Section 71 of the School Standards and Framework Act 1998 to withdraw their children from RE lessons and acts of Collective Worship at all maintained schools, including faith schools.
 Parents are not obliged to give a reason for requesting withdrawal.